 The decision between setting up a trust or a will depends on various factors, including the complexity of your estate, your privacy preferences, and how you wish to distribute your assets.
 Many Utah residents find a combination of both tools provides the comprehensive protection and flexibility they desire.

-At RCG Law Group, our estate planning experts in Utah, are dedicated to helping you navigate these decisions.
+At RCG Law Group, an experienced estate planning attorney can help you navigate these decisions.
 We understand the nuances of Utah law and can guide you in creating a personalized estate plan that aligns with your goals and provides peace of mind for you and your loved ones.

 Whether you’re considering a trust, a will, or a combination of both, our team is here to offer the expertise and support you need.
 Contact us today to learn more about how we can help you secure your legacy and ensure your wishes are honored.